rust-lang/rust/text/0000-cargo-build-command.md

 ```

 Each line that begins with `cargo:` is interpreted as a line of metadata for
 Cargo to store.
-The remainig part of the line is of the form `key=value` (like
+The remaining part of the line is of the form `key=value` (like
 environment variables).

 This output is similar to the pre-built libraries section above in that most